open-xml-templating/docxtemplater/README.md

 See [CHANGELOG.md](CHANGELOG.md) for information about how to migrate from older versions.

-## Similar libraries

-There are a few similar libraries that work with docx, here’s a list of those I know a bit about:

-- [docx4j](https://www.docx4java.org/trac/docx4j) : JAVA, this is probably the biggest docx library out there.
-There is no built in templating engine, but you can generate your docx yourself programmatically.
-- [docx](https://github.com/dolanmiu/docx) : Javascript in the browser, you can create your docx from scratch, but not with template syntax, you need to "code your document" in Javascript.
-- [redocx](https://github.com/nitin42/redocx) : Create Docx document from scratch, using JSX syntax, last commit on December 2018.
-- [officegen](https://github.com/Ziv-Barber/officegen) : works only server side for the moment.

 ## Modules

 Functionality can be added with modules.
 Here is the list of existing modules: